baronkwan/sousChef/README.md

 Example:

 - User: Alexa, open souschef.
 - Alexa: Welcome to Amazon Alexa sousChef, you can tell me what ingredients you have in your refrigerator.
-You can name maximum 3 items.
-- Alexa: So, What is the first ingredient?
-- User: I have {ingredient1}.
-- Alexa: What about the second one?
+- Alexa: What do you have in your kitchen?
-- User: I have {ingredient2}.
+- User: I have {ingredient}.
-- Alexa: Last one?
+- Alexa: You can add another ingredient or you can ask me to find a recipe.
+(Repeat until out of ingredients)
-- User: {ingredient3}.
+- User: Find a recipe.
 - Alexa: I suggest Chicken Cordon Bleu.
 Do you want to hear the recipe and make it?
 - User: Yes
 - Alexa: OK, here are the steps to make Chicken Cordon Bleu.